liesse97/formular-side/README.md

 A Website with form
-The page will have a form and it should have validation implemented in Javascript
+The page will have a form and it should have validation implemented in Javascript.